-The title commitment must be prepared in accordance with the Board of Water and Soil Resources (BWSR) Instructions for Ordering a Title Commitment.
+BWSR easement acquisition staff will contact the title insurance company chosen by the landowner directly via email to request the title commitment on behalf of the landowner.
+This request will occur after the easement boundary legal survey has been approved by BWSR.
 Upon receiving a complete commitment, BWSR will perform a detailed review of the exceptions listed under Schedule B-II and request additional information and/or removal of exceptions as appropriate.
+The State Attorney General's Office will act as BWSR's legal counsel.

-Final Policy Form
+Title Policy Form

-The final policy issued shall be an ALTA OWNERS POLICY 1987 (6-17-06), in a form and with such endorsements as approved by the State.
+The final policy issued shall be an ALTA OWNERS POLICY, in a form and with such endorsements as approved by the State.
 The date and time of the final Title Insurance Policy shall be the same as the recording date and time of the Conservation Easement.